Turtle tank: Effectiveness

+Turtle tanks are able to survive as many as 5 times the number of drone strikes as unmodified tanks.

 Turtle tanks have suffered from a number of problems, with extensive footage of damaged turtle tanks appearing as they were increasingly utilized in combat roles.
-The major drawbacks come mainly from its barnlike structure, including poor visibility and mobility, as well possessing a non-rotating turret.
+The major drawbacks come mainly from its barnlike structure, including poor visibility and mobility, as well as its non-rotating turret.
 It reportedly serves well as a demining vehicle during armoured assaults, but still can be damaged by mines and artillery.
-On 17th June 2024, Ukrainian media sources claimed that the Ukrainian army had captured one of the AFVs along with its crew somewhere in the Donetsk Oblast.
+On 17 June 2024, Ukrainian media sources claimed that the Ukrainian army had captured one of the AFVs along with its crew somewhere in the Donetsk Oblast.
 The AFV was a T-62M with its ammunition removed and its turret fixed in place.